Sachin5411/terraform-provider/README.md

 ### This repo contains a sample terraform provider

 Goal:
 - To write a basic provider which call APIs and creates stuff

 How to use?

-- go build -o terraform-provider-example
+- RUN `go build -o terraform-provider-example`

 - Create a ~/.terraformrc file (For mac users) to point to use dev overrides